FFI

 ffi.preload=/etc/php/ffi/printf.h

-Finally, FFI::scope() instantiate an FFI object, that implements all C definition from the given scope.
+Finally, FFI::scope() instantiates an FFI object that implements all C definitions from the given scope.

 $ffi = FFI::scope("libc");